 The cannibalization analysis is based on a scientific method to predict the likelihood that a person visits a certain location.
 Newton’s law of gravity, which states, among others, that the gravitational force between two bodies is inversely proportional to the squared distance between the two bodies, is taken as the basis of the calculations.
 But instead of taking distance, travel time is taken as the variable determining whether a person “gravitates” to location A or B. Anyone interested in the methodology can check our whitepaper Selecting the Ideal Branch Location with Gravitational Models.

-Many businesses and organizations, from retail to hospitality, from real estate to mobility services, can benefit from TargomoLOOP and its features.
+Many businesses and organizations, from retailers to restaurants and bakeries, from real estate to mobility services, can benefit from TargomoLOOP and its features.
 They can make detailed analyses of locations, catchment areas, and neighborhood characteristics.